Particular/ServicePulse/README.md

 The docker files are all built as part of the [release workflow](https://github.com/Particular/ServicePulse/blob/master/.github/workflows/release.yml), pushed to the Docker hub, and tagged with the version of ServicePulse being deployed.
 More details are available in the [documentation](https://docs.particular.net/servicepulse/containerization/).

-E.g., If we were deploying version 1.30.1 of ServicePulse, the build configurations after the Deploy step will build the following 2 containers for ServicePulse and tag them `1.30.1`:
+For example, If we were deploying version 1.30.1 of ServicePulse, the build configurations after the Deploy step will build the following 2 containers for ServicePulse and tag them `1.30.1`:

 - `particular/servicepulse:1.30.1`
 - `particular/servicepule-windows:1.30.1`

 These images are tagged with the specific version of ServicePulse being built and pushed to the corresponding public `particular/servicepulse{-os}` repositories.
 At this point, the docker images are considered staged.
-This means that if someone is watching the feed directly, they can install the staged images by explicitly specifying the exact tag, e.g., `docker pull particular/servicepulse:1.30.1`.
+If someone is watching the feed directly, they can install the staged images by explicitly specifying the exact tag, e.g., `docker pull particular/servicepulse:1.30.1`.

 ### Promoting docker images to production

 When a ServicePulse release is promoted to production, one of the steps is to take the staged images and re-tag them as the following:

 - `particular/servicepulse:1.30.1` => `particular/servicepulse:1`
-  - This is so that customers who are only interested in updates within a major can install the specific major only and not worry about breaking changes between major versions being automatically rolled out.
-Useful for auto upgrading containers in a _production_ environment.
+  - This is so that customers interested in updates within a major can install the specific major only and not worry about breaking changes between major versions being automatically rolled out.
+Useful for auto-upgrading containers in a _production_ environment.
 - `particular/servicepulse:1.30.1` => `particular/servicepulse:latest`
   - Primarily for developers wanting to use the latest version (`docker-compose up -d --build --force-recreate --renew-anon-volumes`
-  - This is only in the case where the release's major version is the same as the current latest major version.
+  - This is only true if the release's major version is the same as the current latest major version.
-    - If a fix is being backported to a previous major then the `:latest` tag will not be updated.
+    - If a fix is being backported to a previous major, then the `:latest` tag will not be updated.
-    - If a release targets the current latest major or is a new major after the previous latest then the `:latest` tag is updated to match the version being released.
+    - If a release targets the current latest major or is a new major after the previous latest, then the `:latest` tag is updated to match the version being released.

 Once the tagging has been completed, the images are considered to be publicly released.